 A log will be maintained to document misbehavior on the bus.
 Drivers and paraprofessionals will meet with Transportation Supervisors to discuss actions taken when a student misbehaves.
 This may include assigned seating, a call to the parent or a suspension from the school bus and a meeting with parents, the school and representatives for Transportation.

 GOING HOME WITH ANOTHER CHILD

 According to Colorado State Law, students who wish to ride home with a friend on a bus other than their own must have a note that has been signed by a parent or guardian and also signed by an administrator.
-Students should have notes signed by the principal or designee during lunch or after school.
+Students should have notes signed by the principal or designee during lunch.
+Permissions will not be granted after 3 PM.
 If the bus is overloaded, the request may be denied for safety reasons.

 Please call the TRANSPORTATION HOTLINE (303) 825-2611, to report any concerns and for questions on pick-up site and time.

 CAFETERIA & MEALS

 All students must complete the online lunch forms at registration.